ChalmersGU-data-structure-courses/dsabook/src/markdown/10-set-map-ADTs/00-introduction.md

 removing and searching can be done efficiently?
 In this book we will see several different ways of implementing sets and maps.

-- In section @sec:case-study-implementing-sets-and-maps-using-sorted-lists,
+- In @sec:case-study-implementing-sets-and-maps-using-sorted-lists,
 we will see how to implement a set or a map using a list.
 By sorting the items in the list, it is possible to look up information efficiently.
 However, it turns out that adding and removing items is quite expensive.
 A list is a suitable way of storing a set or a map if its contents never changes.

-- In chapter @sec:search-trees, we learn about *balanced binary search trees (BSTs)*, a data structure for sets and maps where adding, removing and searching are all efficient.
-BSTs also support the *sorted map* operations that we used in our final example.
+- In chapter [-@sec:search-trees], we learn about *balanced binary search trees (BSTs)*, a data structure for sets and maps where adding, removing and searching are all efficient.
+BSTs also support the *sorted map* operations that we used i n our final example.

-- In chapter @sec:hash-tables, we learn about
+- In chapter [-@sec:hash-tables], we learn about
 *hash tables*, another way to implement the set and map ADTs.
 In a hash table, `add`, `remove` and `contains` are even faster than in a BST, but hash tables are somewhat harder to use than BSTs, and do not support the